MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 *Figure 2.
 Configure PXE response for Windows Deployment Services*

->[!NOTE]
->Before you configure WDS make sure you have a local NTFS volume that is not your system drive (C:) available for use with WDS.
+>**Note:**&nbsp;&nbsp;Before you configure WDS make sure you have a local NTFS volume that is not your system drive (C:) available for use with WDS.
 This volume is used to store WDS boot images, deployment images, and configuration.

 Using the Windows Deployment Services Configuration Wizard, configure WDS to fit the needs of your organization.
 You can find detailed instructions for the installation and configuration of WDS at [Windows Deployment Services Getting Started Guide for Windows Server 2012](https://technet.microsoft.com/library/jj648426).
 On the **PXE Server Initial Settings** page, be sure to configure WDS so that it will respond to your Surface devices when they attempt to boot from the network.
 If you have already installed WDS or need to change your PXE server response settings, you can do so on the **PXE Response** tab of the **Properties** of your server in the Windows Deployment Services Management Console.

->[!NOTE]
->You will add boot images to WDS when you update your boot images in MDT.
+>**Note:**&nbsp;&nbsp;You will add boot images to WDS when you update your boot images in MDT.
 You do not need to add boot images or Windows images to WDS when you configure the role.

 #### Install Windows Assessment and Deployment Kit

 To install Windows ADK, run the Adksetup.exe file that you downloaded from [Download the Windows ADK](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit#adkwin10).
 Windows ADK must be installed before MDT.
 You should always download and use the most recent version of Windows ADK.
 A new version is usually released corresponding with each new version of Windows.

->[!NOTE]
->You can also use the Adksetup.exe file to download the Windows ADK installation files locally for use on other devices.
+>**Note:**&nbsp;&nbsp;You can also use the Adksetup.exe file to download the Windows ADK installation files locally for use on other devices.

 When you get to the **Select the features you want to install** page, you only need to select the **Deployment Tools** and **Windows Preinstallation Environment (Windows PE)** check boxes to deploy Windows 10 using MDT, as shown in Figure 3.